Devincenzia: Description

+Phorusrhacids were large, flightless birds with long hind limbs, narrow bodies and pelvises, proportionally small wings, and elongated skulls ending in a thin, hooked beak.
+Devincenzia was potentially one of the largest in the family.
+It had a skull that grew up to 65 cm in length, and it surpassed the type genus Phorusrhacos, which had a total estimated height of 2.4 m.

 The skull was preserved with the rear part and areas of the upper jaw.
 Reconstructed, it was probably about 64.5 cm long, which roughly corresponded to the known skull of Phorusrhacos, but was slightly smaller than that of Kelenken.
 When viewed from above, it had a wedge shape, reaching a width of 32.3 cm at the occipital bone and a height of 12.7 cm.
 The height of the skull at the back of the head corresponded to about 39% of the width, which is less than in Phorusrhacos with 47% or Psilopterus with 48%.
 In this regard, the skull of Devincenzia more closely resembled that of Kelenken.
 It narrowed towards the front, with the width at the frontal bone being 24.4 cm, and at the temporal fossa it drew in significantly and measured 19.1 cm.
 The frontal bone was very wide, and the two processes occurring there, the processus postorbitalis and the processus supraorbitalis, were separated by a deep recess.
 The quadrate appeared comparatively large, differing from that of Psilopterus in addition to the different design of the three extensions, among other things, by the comparatively smaller part of the main bone, which was connected to the cheekbone.
 Likewise, the os quadratojugale showed a more robust structure and was comparatively higher.
 Since the upper jaw is incomplete, and only the middle section is available, the dimensions of the beak can only be inferred.
 Using dimensions from other phorusrhacids, it may have been 36 cm long and 17 cm high.
 The symphysis of the lower jaw, which has also been handed down in fragments, had a much narrower and lower shape than in Brontornis.
 It was only preserved to a length of 11 cm, but it would have reached a length of around 16 cm.
 At the rear end it was 6.2 cm wide and 4.7 cm thick, and towards the front it became significantly lower, measuring about 2.8 cm at half length.
 The underside had a slight curvature, more pronounced than that of Physornis, which had a nearly flat surface.
 The externally visible foramina were wide and deep.